courtiol/IsoriX/README.md

 Then, if may not be a bad idea to also have a look at our papers:
 [here](https://www.biorxiv.org/content/early/2017/10/23/207662) and [there](https://www.elsevier.com/books/tracking-animal-migration-with-stable-isotopes/hobson/978-0-12-814723-8).

+Another great source of help is [our mailing list](https://groups.google.com/g/IsoriX).
+First register for free (using your Google account) and then feel free to send us questions.

-For more specific help on IsoriX functions and objects, simply type:
+For specific help on IsoriX functions and objects, you should also check the documentation embedded in the package:

 ```R
 help(package = "IsoriX")